Chicago and North Western Railway: Commercial passenger and commuter service

 In 1974, responsibility for the commuter lines and equipment ownership transferred to the newly formed Regional Transportation Authority, whose rail division was later branded in 1984 as Metra.
 The C&NW continued to run the lines under a "purchase of service" contract, in which the railroad maintained the right-of-way and operated trains on behalf of Metra.

 All three C&NW commuter lines live on in the Metra system, and are still operated by Union Pacific under a purchase of service contract, with the Geneva line having been extended west to Elburn.
 However, service on the branch to Williams Bay was gradually cut back over the years, also resulting in changes to the name of the branch.
 In 1965, service was abandoned between Williams Bay and Lake Geneva.
 In 1975, service ended between Lake Geneva and Richmond.
 In 1981, service between McHenry and Richmond ended.
 Rails and ties north of the Cargill plant in Ringwood were removed during the 1980s, and the right of way converted to a trail.
 Service was discontinued to St. Charles in 1951.
 Service between Geneva and Aurora and Elgin and Crystal Lake was discontinued in the early 1930s.
 Service to Freeport ceased in the late 1940s.
+In 2023, Union Pacific decided to hand over the operation of Metra trains to the Metra system itself.
+The move was finalized in May 2025 with the intent to not be noticeable to riders, as both Metra and UP wanted to avoid major disruptions in the transition process.
+UP, however, will continue to own and maintain the ex-C&NW right of ways radiating from Chicago.

 Short-lived steam program

-By 1981, following the bankruptcy of the Milwaukee Road, management at the C&NW began exploring options to remind the public that the state of Wisconsin was still being served by a company as healthy as the C&NW.
-Vice-President of the railroad's Wisconsin Division, Chris Burger, and the C&NW's Vice-President of operations, James A. Zito, then pitched the idea of the railroad hosting a steam excursion program, using steam locomotive No. 1385 from the Mid-Continent Railway Museum.
-Because of the recession of the early 1980s, C&NW President James R. Wolfe only approved occasional tours to take place, as apposed to a full-blown program.
-The first tour took place in May 1982, dubbed the "Prosperity Special", as a promotion of the C&NW's locomotive and rolling stock upgrades.
-Additional tours took place in the ensuing years throughout Wisconsin, Minnesota, Iowa, and Illinois.
-Some tours used C&NW trackage rights to travel over Milwaukee Road and Burlington Northern trackage.
-The final tour took place in 1987, during the centennial of the City of Chicago.
+By 1981, following the start of the early 1980s recession and the bankruptcy of the Milwaukee Road, public opinion on railroads around the Milwaukee area was beginning to sour.
+In response, management of the C&NW explored options to generate public awareness that the C&NW was still a healthy company.
+Manager of the railroad's Wisconsin Division, Chris Burger, pitched the idea of the railroad hosting a steam excursion program, using steam locomotive No. 1385 from the Mid-Continent Railway Museum.
+Because of the recession, C&NW President James R. Wolfe only approved a limited operation, instead of a full-blown program.

+The steam tour took place in May 1982, dubbed the "Prosperity Special", to promote the C&NW's locomotive and rolling stock upgrades.
+As a result of the Prosperity Special’s success, additional steam tours took place in the ensuing years throughout Wisconsin, Minnesota, Iowa, and Illinois.
+Some of the trains used C&NW track rights to travel over Milwaukee Road and Burlington Northern trackage.
+The final steam tour took place in 1987, during the centennial of the City of Chicago.
 By which time, there was an insurance crisis within the railroad industry.
-The railroad's management had also changed, and enthusiasm on the C&NW to host steam tours were lost.
+The railroad's management had also changed, and enthusiasm on the C&NW to operate steam tours was lost.